 Once the monitor has been installed in your electrical panel and powered on, you can use the smartphone app for iOS or Android and get setup right away.
 The app will initially connect to the Sense monitor using Bluetooth, so you’ll need to be close to the electrical panel and make sure you have Bluetooth enabled on your device.
 The Sense app will automatically find your Sense monitor and walk you through the steps of connecting to your home’s wireless network.
 Once your Sense monitor is installed, you can also access your data directly from your desktop web browser via the Web App.

-During the first 24 hours after installation, the Sense monitor goes through an automated signal check and calibration process.
+During the first 24 hours after installation, the Sense monitor will complete the automatic calibration process.
 As soon as that process is complete, you can start learning about your energy use right away with Sense’s real-time metering via the Power Meter.
 Even before Sense discovers devices in your home, it’s easy to see how much energy they consume just by turning them on and off and watching the Power Meter in real time.
 You may be able to scout out some of the energy hogs in your home that could be drawing excessive energy even when they aren't in use.
 Check out this video to learn more about the Power Meter and how to make the most of it.